D-K-E/graphical-models/paper/paper.md

 provided by Koller and Friedman [see @Koller_Friedman_2009 p.
 106-107].

-The last aspect we deem important, is our capacity of doing inference on LWF chain graphs [for theoretical foundations see @Lauritzen_1996; its causal interpretation is provided in @Lauritzen_Richardson_2002; for inference strategies over chain graphs see @Cowell_2005; and more recently
+The last aspect we deem important, is our capacity of doing inference on LWF chain graphs (its theoretical foundations are best explained by S. Lauritzen [see @Lauritzen_1996], the same author also provided its causal interpretation in a long article clearing out misconceptions [see
+@Lauritzen_Richardson_2002]; inference strategies over chain graphs are best exposed by R. Cowell [see @Cowell_2005]; and more recently by R. Dechter [see
-@Dechter_2019], also known as mixed models or partially directed acyclic graphs [see @Koller_Friedman_2009 p.
+@Dechter_2019]), also known as mixed models or partially directed acyclic graphs [see @Koller_Friedman_2009 p.
 37].
 Our library shows that once we have the necessary set of factors, we can simply do inference over chain graphs just as we do over other PGMs like Bayesian Networks and Markov Random Fields.
 We implement several algorithms of interest for chain graphs such as decomposition of chain graphs to chain components, moralization of chain graphs.